Mimmy Gondwe: Education

-Gondwe holds a Bachelor of Arts (in Political Philosophy) from the University of Cape Town; a Bachelor of Laws from Rhodes University; a Masters of Laws (in Mercantile Law) from the University of Stellenbosch; and a Doctorate of Laws (in Mercantile Law) from the University of Stellenbosch.
+Gondwe holds a Bachelor of Arts in Political Philosophy from the University of Cape Town, a Bachelor of Laws from Rhodes University; a Masters of Laws in Mercantile Law as well as a Doctorate of Laws in Mercantile Law from the University of Stellenbosch.

 Whilst studying towards her PhD at the University of Stellenbosch, Gondwe was awarded a number of scholarships and grants in recognition of her academic achievements.
 These scholarships and grants included the Fulbright Scholarship, Andrew Mellon Foundation Scholarship, Baden Württemberg Scholarship and the NRF Thuthuka Research Grant.

 Gondwe also completed her articles at Webber Wentzel, Cape Town.

 Career

 Gondwe worked as a Parliamentary Content Advisor and Researcher for the Select Committee on Petitions and Executive Undertakings, before assuming an active role in politics.

 Political career

 In March 2019, the Democratic Alliance announced their parliamentary candidate lists for the May general election.
 Gondwe was number 12 on its national list, a high position for someone who was not a sitting MP.
 She was easily elected to the National Assembly in the election.